 Below are some points by means of which we can prevent cyber crime:

 Maintain different password and username combinations for each account and resist the temptation to write them down.
-Weak passwords can be easily cracked using certain attacking methods like Brute force attack, Rainbow table attack etc.
+Weak passwords can be easily cracked using certain attacking methods like Brute force attack, Rainbow table attack etc, So make them complex.
+That means combination of letters, numbers and special characters.

 Always use trustworthy and highly advanced antivirus software in mobile and personal computers.
 This leads to the prevention of different virus attack on devices.